hmoneoju/eval-api/README.md

 ## Running the service

 The artifact produced by is an executable jar with an embedded tomcat.
-To run the service you will need to run:
+To run the service you will need to execute:

 *hector@Iscariot ~/projects/personal/eval-api $ java -jar ./target/eval-api-1.0.jar &*